Student Exemption FAQ’s - Human Resources at Ohio State

 Please do not send this form directly to OPERS.
 Forms sent directly to OPERS will be denied, and the student will probably miss the opportunity to exempt.
 The HR manager with signature authority will sign your form once it is processed.
 OHR customer service is the appropriate resource for questions regarding retirement and exemptions.

 Common errors include electronic signatures, scratch-outs, multiple characters in one box and incomplete sections.

-The recommended practice is to enter the information in Step 1 electronically on a computer, except the student signature, which should be handwritten and cursive.
+The recommended practice is to enter the information in Step 1 electronically on a computer, except the student signature, which should be handwritten.
 Deliver the form to OHR as close as possible to your hire date.
 As a reminder, the deadline for submission is 30 days from your hire date.

 When employees contribute to a public retirement system, Ohio State is required to provide an employer contribution.
 The percentage of funds to which an employee has access is considered the “vested” portion.
 The vesting scheduled for OPERS Traditional and Member Directed plans can be found here.
 Any non-vested employer contributions are forfeited upon an account refund, and those funds will remain with OPERS.
 Please contact OPERS or STRS for questions regarding vesting.